Power Management Guide¶

 Apply changes:

-Cyan Skillfish Governor Configuration:
+Cyan Skillfish Governor SMU supports multiple voltage/frequency points.

-Default location: /etc/cyan-skillfish-governor/config.toml
+Default location: /etc/cyan-skillfish-governor-smu/config.toml

 # Multiple safe-points for precise voltage control